Doc Templates

 How doc templates work

-Doc templates let you quickly create docs from a template — perfect for meeting agendas, client presentations, sales quotes, reports & more.
+Doc templates let you quickly create docs from a template — perfect for project plans, meeting agendas, client presentations, sales quotes, reports & more.
 You can create doc templates for personal use, or share them with your team so they can quickly and easily create docs from your team’s templates.

 When you set up a doc template in Workona, you can choose any doc in Google Drive as the "template doc".
 This is the doc that will be duplicated when the doc template is used.